Table of Contents

 Central Neural System

 The central neural system includes the brain and spinal cord, where the brain is the command center of the body while the spinal cord acts as a relay system that transmits signals between the brain and the rest of the body.
-The central neuron system plays a great role in coordinating voluntary and involuntary actions, sensory perceptions, memory, learning, and regulation of emotions.
-It receives information from the peripheral neuron system and sends commands to the muscles and organs, which help us to move, think, feel, and respond.
-It is responsible for transmitting and processing information throughout the body.
+The central nervous system helps control both voluntary actions (like moving your hand) and involuntary actions (like breathing).

 Peripheral Neural System